 - 1. Diagnostic The child or adolescent must have a primary diagnosis or diagnostic impression (allowable for 30 days only) on Axis I, consisting of an emotional disturbance and/or substance related disorder. - 2.
-Functional The child/adolescent's level of functioning must meet at least one of the following criteria: - a. is significantly affected by a serious emotional disturbance or substance related disorder:
+Functional The child/adolescent's level of functioning must meet at least one of the following criteria: - a. is significantly affected by a serious emotional disturbance or substance related disorder; - b. results in behaviors that demonstrate a risk of harm to self, others, or property; - c. causes a risk of removal from the home;

-interventions.
-In order for an individual to qualify for Adult Mental Health and Addictive Diseases Brief Stabilization services, certain diagnostic and functional criteria must be met, including the following:
+and functional criteria must be met, including the following: